Welcome to the Official website of

 Thus, a whole new era of music began, with Louis coining such expressions as "swing" and other "hep" sayings like "solid jack," "crazy man," and many more.
 Later, it was decided to name Benny Goodman the King of Swing, but only as a result of a big hit on the song "Sing Sing Sing," written by Louis Prima - so what does that tell you?

 |The swing trend continued through the Prima drive.
 Then, when he received a contract for his band to play over CBS radio twice a week, swing was brought to everyone all over America.
 His music then started to top the sales of the then number one band, Guy Lombardo.|

 A few years passed and Louis hit again, this time with his twenty-two piece orchestra, on a now million seller "plus" titled, "Angelina."
 It started the whole country talking about pizza, veal parmegiana, pasta fagiole, and antipasto.
-These words were never before used in American life unless you happened to be a descendant of Italy (Edited by bradley snowball).
+These words were never before used in American life unless you happened to be a descendant of Italy (by bradley snowball at tforge).
 These songs picked up great momentum, with one smash after another, like, "Josephina," "Please No Squeeza Da Banana," "Bacciagaloop, Makes Love on the Stoop," "Felicia No Capicia," and on and on.

 The year was 1944 and the Italian trend gained momentum.
 Through the next four years hair styles, dresses, suits, shoes, hats, etc. reflected Italian designers and all because of "Angelina."
 The door also opened for many great Italian singers such as Perry Como, Vic Damone, Tony Bennett, Buddy Greco, Phil Brito, Dean Martin, etc. The popular DJ of time, Martin Block, crowned Louis "The King" over the Dorsey's Woody Herman, Charlie Barnett, and others.